Family-Friendly Campgrounds Near NYC for Summer 2021 Camping

 - Food.
 Keep it cold in a cooler and store it in your car to avoid pests.

 - Beverages.
 Milk boxes are perfect since they don’t need refrigeration until opened.

 - If you don’t want to grill for every meal, bring a portable propane stove with fuel, pots and pans, and utensils for cooking.

 - Mess kits or paper plates, cups, and plastic silverware.

-This article first published in May 2010 but has since been updated.
+This article was first published in May 2010 and is updated annually.